Written by: Nicky Barker, Founder of Little Ones & Paediatric Sleep Specialist

 A key part of moving through the 4-month sleep regression successfully is understanding what causes it, and what’s happening with your baby at this time.

-To find out more about sleep regressions, in general, read our article here.
+To learn more about when and why this can happen in general, read our full article on sleep regression.

 So, what exactly is the 4 month sleep regression?